3sig/3lib-config/README.md

 3lib-config projects can be configured in one of many ways:

 - without arguments:
-  - `EXECUTABLE_NAME.toml` in the same directory as the executable OR
+  - `EXECUTABLE_NAME.json5` in the same directory as the executable OR
-  - `config.toml` in the same directory as the executable, if the above file does not exist
+  - `config.json5` in the same directory as the executable, if the above file does not exist
 - the `-f` flag specifies a config file:
-  - `executable_name -f config_name.toml`
+  - `executable_name -f config_name.json5`
 - URI encoded config as the input:
   - `executable_name test1=3%0Atest2=4`